we-merrill75/WendiMerrill-Cybersecurity-Project-1/README.md

 The steps of the ELK installation are laid out below:
   - use ssh to access the Jump Box from my host machine
   - using Ansible, create a container with a randomly assigned name; (wizardly_sammet)
-  - attach container to the jumpbox through which the container can be accessed..
+  - attach container to the jumpbox through which the container can be accessed
   - run the playbook to install elk in the container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.